amiralles/abacus/README.md

 	At this point _count == 4, but without dropping the cache, abacus will always return 2!.
 	That's is why you should always use side effects free functions.
 (Or pure functions if you will).

+	(Yes, you can drop the cache on each invocation and get away with state mutations, but performance wise, it'll be a complete disaster).
 */

 ```